OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ---

 > [!TIP]
-> To learn more about manifests for Outlook add-ins, see [Office add-in manifests](../develop/add-in-manifests.md) and [Add support for add-in commands in Outlook on mobile devices](add-mobile-support.md).
+> To learn more about manifests for Outlook add-ins, see [Office Add-in manifests](../develop/add-in-manifests.md) and [Add support for add-in commands in Outlook on mobile devices](add-mobile-support.md).

 ## Implement adding online meeting details